 - Diesel engines may need the fuel injectors replaced much sooner than expected.

 Mercedes E-Class W212 Features

-This Benz model enjoys the best technologies than any other car could offer in 2010.
+This Benz model enjoys the best technologies that any other car could offer in 2010.
 With the W212 chassis, Mercedes-Benz has taken automation to another level.
 Here are a few features that you should be aware of.

-The and Pre-Safe Plus is very useful in case of rear collisions.
+The Pre-Safe Plus is very useful in case of rear collisions.
 It triggers three systems depending on the impact:

 - Trigger the Pre-Safe Impulse (PSI) that drives the front seats away from the impact

-- Automatic braking which prevents front collisions
+- Automatic braking, which prevents front collisions

 The Assist System protects you from accident causatives from all sides.
 By sudden braking on the safe side, the Assist sensor of Active Lane Keeping prevents head-on collisions.
 It is very helpful when using a highway with no separation borders.